 What is a latch door handle?

-There are 4 styles of backplate handles but the most common type is the Lever latch door handle on a backplate.
+There are 4 styles of latch door handles but the most common type is the Lever latch door handle on a backplate.
 This can be found in residential houses, commercial spaces and public buildings.
 Doors are fitted with this handle along with a mortice latch which is used to keep the door shut.
-The door handle features a lever handle which is used operate this latch.
+The door handle features a lever handle which is used to operate this latch.

 What tubular latch do I need for my lever latch door handle?